jomarderrie/kamerReserveringbackend/README.md

   In order to get the basic auth access token, the user can login using the credentials (`username` and `password`) created when he/she signed up directly to the application. it uses becrypt to encrypt the password

-  `kamerreserveringbackend` stores its data in h2 database.
+  `kamerreserveringbackend` stores its data in postgres database.

   `kamerreserveringbackend` has the following endpoints
   | Endpoint                                                      | Secured | Roles           |